Quebec English: Vocabulary

 Quebec English is heavily influenced by English and French.
-The phrases / words below show the variation of meaning in the Quebec English dialect.
+The phrases and words below show the variation of meaning in the Quebec English dialect.

 Delay: an amount of time given before a deadline.
 "I was given a delay of 2 weeks before my project was due".

-An Animator: is not an artist but is someone who meets and entertains children.
+An animator: is not an artist but is someone who meets and entertains children.